attila-lendvai/openwrt-auto-extroot/README.md

 firmware image using
 [ImageBuilder](https://openwrt.org/docs/guide-user/additional-software/imagebuilder).

-If the generated image is flashed on a device it will try to automatically set up [extroot](https://openwrt.org/docs/guide-user/additional-software/extroot_configuration) on **any (!)** storage device plugged into the USB port (`/dev/sda`).
+If the generated image is flashed on a device it will try to automatically set up [extroot](https://openwrt.org/docs/guide-user/additional-software/extroot_configuration) on **any (!)** storage device plugged into the USB port (`/dev/sda`), including your working extroot pendrive if you plug it in only later in the boot process.
 Keep in mind that **this will erase any inserted storage device while the router is in the initial setup phase**!
 Unfortunately there's little that can be done at that point to ask the user for confirmation.

 # Why